elibessen/elibessen/README.md

 I'm an Australian front-end web developer and designer, dabbling in back-end and game development occasionally.

-I'm currently studying Electrical & Electronic Engineering with Mathematical and Computer Sciences.
+I'm currently studying a Bachelor of Engineering (Electrical and Electronic) with a Bachelor of Mathematical and Computer Science.

 I'm not really working on anything at the moment.